myst303/chargedefi-tracker/README.md

 # ChargeDefi Tracker
 #### [chargedefitracker.com](https://chargedefitracker.com/)

-This project was created so I can easily track all of my investments across different the different ChargeDefi vaults, farms and boardroom in one tab.
+This project was created so I can easily track all of my investments across the different ChargeDefi vaults, farms and boardroom in one tab.

 ## Features
 - Boardroom tracking